iambst/CYBR8420_Titans_SA_Project/Threat_Modeling/DesigningforSoftwareSecurityEngineering.md

 * Nextcloud also uses prepared queries.
 If App framework is used, it mentions the user to use the syntax to extend mapper class.

+### Repudiation

+Nextcloud provides a wide range of logging levels from DEBUG, which logs all activity, to FATAL, which logs only fatal errors.
+Logging level parameters are set in the config/config.php file, or on the Admin page of Nextcloud Web GUI.
+By default, a log file named nextcloud.log will be created in the directory which has been configured by the datadirectory parameter in config.php.
+All log information will be sent to default syslog daemon.

+This audit logs include user session information, file handling, user management, sharing and other actions.

+However, at the moment Nextcloud doesnot provide logs for non-critical activities like "Accessing previews of files".
+It is mentioned that this logs will be added in future releases.

 We identify the following threats as high priority:
 ### Threat: Elevation Using Impersonation